Top Smart Exercise Equipment for 2022

 The Peloton Treadmill ($4,295) has more features than any other treadmill on the market and is built to last.
 Standout features include live and on-demand classes, a 32-in.
 1080p HD touchscreen, adjustable incline, online support community, 20-watt soundbar, USB charging port for headphones and much more.
 As with Peloton’s bikes, an All-Access Membership, which costs $39 per month, is required.

 “The best thing about this tread is the well constructed belt that you run on,” wrote one reviewer.
 “I have used top line treads that have continuous belts.
 As the age they stretch and slip.
 I sustained injuries that way.
 The Peloton tread is constructed to avoid that stretching and slipping.
 One run and I was sold.
 Easy to use and great classes.
 As a former Marathon runner I appreciate how much fun it is to use.”
+If you’re someone that struggles to get in extra steps during the work day, you can consider these under-desk treadmills, too.

 Best Personal Trainer